 Does Smilelove offer discounts?

-We’re unsure if these discounts will be part of Smilelove’s new pricing model, but if they are, keep an eye out for great deals.
+They used to offer $100-400 discounts regularly, but right now, their price seems like a steady $1,895.
+We’re unsure if these discounts will continue as part of Smilelove’s new pricing model, but if they are, keep an eye out for great deals.

 Can Smilelove correct my condition?